facebookresearch/nevergrad/docs/machinelearning.md

 The first example is simply the optimization of continuous hyperparameters.
 It is also presented in an asynchronous setting.
 All other examples are based on the ask and tell interface, which can be synchronous or not but relies on the user for setting up asynchronicity.

 The second example is the optimization of mixed (continuous and discrete) hyperparameters.
-A second, more complicated, objective function is proposed (just uncomment).

 The third example is the optimization of parameters in a noisy setting, typically as in reinforcement learning.